kick back space

 Going to the drawing board

-Keeping the research points in mind, our team had to figure out how to improve the virtual learning experience without implementing too many features.
-Kick back space note they want to emulate the real-world learning experience in a virtual setting.
+Kick back space noted they want to emulate the real-world learning experience in a virtual setting.

 A sample of the ideation session conducted and identifying key points we want to address.
 Our team needed to look at the instructor and participant perspective.